andrenventer/clojure-javafx/README.md

 ## Usage

-You need Lein, Maven and Ant
+You need Leiningen, Maven and Ant

 Download and install "jfxrt.jar" into your local Maven repository.